DavidFirth/alt3/docs/_pages/leagues/portugal-primeira-liga.md

   - text: "Click on the *team name* to see graphically how any team's schedule strength evolves through the season."
 ---

-This page will normally be updated 2 hours after each scheduled match kickoff time, unless a match is still in play.
+This page is normally updated 2 hours after each scheduled match kickoff time, unless a match is still in play.

 {% include leagues/portugal-primeira-liga/alt3-table.html %}